pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-kubernetes-infrastructure/index.md

 Kubernetes nodes are the worker machines that can be either physical or virtual.
 AKS nodes use Azure virtual machines (VMs); and you can add storage, upgrade cluster components, or even run multiple node pools with mixed operating systems.

-You can create an AKS cluster with:
+You can create an AKS cluster with

 - the Azure CLI,
 - the Azure portal,